paulsammut/RoboDolf/readme.md

 structure was created to facilitate the writing of common nodes, such as controllers and serial instruments.
 This system is called the RDS Framework.

+This project was made possible by the sponsor Dr. Marcelo Magnasco at the Rockefeller University and Eric Angel Ramos who runs the dolphin research programs in Belize.

+*Quick Note* If coding anything like this, do it in ROS :).

 ## RDS Framework Architecture

 The RDS Framework makes heavy use of LV-OOP and the Actor Framework.
 Each major